cssinjs/jss/docs/react-jss-hoc.md

 ## JSS integration with React

-React-JSS integrates [JSS](https://github.com/cssinjs/jss) with React using the new Hooks API as well as a Styled Component API.
-JSS and the [default preset](https://github.com/cssinjs/jss/tree/master/packages/jss-preset-default) are already built in.
+React-JSS provides components for [JSS](https://github.com/cssinjs/jss) as a layer of abstraction.
+JSS and the [default preset](https://github.com/cssinjs/jss-preset-default) are already built in!
 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).

-**HOC based API is deprecated as of v10 and will be removed in v11.
-Old docs are available [here](./react-jss-hoc.md).**

-Benefits compared to using the core JSS package directly:
+Benefits compared to the lower level core:

 - Dynamic Theming - allows context based theme propagation and runtime updates.
 - Critical CSS extraction - only CSS from rendered components gets extracted.